zortax/zgui/docs/guide/browser.md

 ```

 Implementing `Tag` outside the element crate is how a document language of one's own joins the same
-builder machinery: `<html::div/>` in a view is a call to a function returning an `Element` over that
+builder machinery. `html::div()` in a view is a call to a function that returns an `Element` over
-language's marker.
-Typed attributes come along with it, so an editor completes attribute names and
+that language's marker.
+Typed attributes come with the element, so an editor completes attribute
-reports a mistake against the thing it names.
+names and reports a mistake against the item that defines them.

 You would also supply a user-agent stylesheet for your vocabulary, installed at
 `SheetOrigin::UserAgent`, which is where a document language's display defaults belong.